Tulum Ruins

 The most notable feature of the Tulum Ruins is the oceanfront location with the ruins elevated at a height of about 12 m (~39 feet), offering spectacular seaside views of the brightly colored Caribbean Sea.

 At the Tulum archaeological site, many basic structures remain including El Castillo (The Castle) and many different temples.
-The site also offers a one-of-a-kind public beach access area to cool off after visiting the ruins.
+The site also offers public beach access to cool off after visiting the ruins.

-Although the Tulum Ruins are not as grand as those found in Chichen Itza or CobΓ‘, they are definitely still worth a visit if not for the views alone.
+Although the Tulum Ruins are not as grand as what you’ll see on a Chichen Itza Mayan Ruins tour or at CobΓ‘, they are definitely still worth a visit if not for the views alone.

 Where are the ruins in Tulum?

-The ruins in Tulum Mexico are located just outside the city center of Tulum, or about an hour south of Playa del Carmen, Mexico.
+The ruins in Tulum Mexico are located just outside the city center of Tulum, or about an hour south of Playa del Carmen.

 Due to the site’s close proximity to the city center, visiting the ruins is the perfect activity for any Tulum itinerary